danielharrell/LectFall2015/Question.md

 So, what did you have for lunch?
 Or rather, what makes my saying "what did you have for lunch?" *a question* about what you had for lunch, rather than an answer?
-There are, of course, the aforementioned features of questions: the question mark I've put at the end of the sentence in the copy of the lecture I'm reading from; the raising of my voice in the reading of it; the use of the verb "to do" in its past tense to help produce the required inversion of syntax.
-But there is one more feature I didn't mentioned before, but that seems crucial to the question's being a question.
-And this is the question's very first word:
-"what".
+There are, of course, all the features of questions I already mentioned.
+I made sure to end this particular question, then, with a question mark, in the printed copy of the lecture I'm reading from.
+And in reading it out loud, I tried to raise my voice in the right way.
+I also paid due attention to my syntax, which obliged me to press the verb "to do" into service.
+But I did one last thing, which in a way is the most important thing.
+I started my question with the word "what".

-Grammatically, we would identify the word "what" as an interrogative pronoun.
-And this means it plays surrogate for some noun.
+Now, grammatically, we would call the word "what" an interrogative pronoun.
+And this means it's taking the place of a noun.
 But what noun?
-Presumably, whatever noun correctly identifies what it is you had for lunch.
-Let's suppose this noun is "pizza", because you had pizza for lunch.
+Presumably, whatever noun identifies what it is you had for lunch.
+Let's suppose, then, that this noun is "pizza", because you had pizza for lunch.

-This all sounds straightforward enough, even banal.
+The analysis so far sounds simple, even banal.
 But it makes the nature of questions puzzling, when you think about it.
-For on the one hand, I'm using an interrogative pronoun, in this case "what", to ask you what you had for lunch.
-On the other hand, if I go on to tell you the noun my pronoun is a surrogate for, in this case "pizza," it seems I'm no longer asking about your lunch; I'm answering.
-It makes no sense, or at best a comical sense, for me to ask: "What did you have for lunch---and by 'what', I mean pizza?"
-But it does make sense for you to answer: "I had this for lunch---and by 'this', I mean pizza."
-What is puzzling, then, is how my question about your lunch can indeed *be* a question about your lunch.
-For through the word "what", my question somehow *refers,* unmistakeably, to *what* you had for lunch.
-Yet in being a question rather than an answer, it refers to what you had for lunch neither by identifying it, through a word like "pizza"; nor even by pointing to it, through a word like "this".
+Here's one way of thinking about it.
+I'm using an interrogative pronoun, in this case "what", to ask you what you had for lunch.
+But suppose I then identify the noun that my pronoun has replaced, and say the word "pizza".
+At that point, it seems, I'm no longer asking my question; I'm giving your answer.
+Or to put this another way, it makes no sense, or at best, a comical sense, for my question to be:
+"What did you have for lunch---and by 'what', I mean pizza?"
+Yet it does make sense for your answer to be: "I had this for lunch---and by 'this', I mean pizza."
+What is puzzling, then, is how my question about your lunch can indeed *be* the question it is.
+For by using the word "what", my question somehow *refers*, immediately and unmistakeably refers, to *what* you had for lunch.
+Yet in being my question, rather than your answer, it refers to what you had for lunch neither by identifying it, through a word like "pizza"; nor even by pointing to it, through a word like "this".
 But what means of reference are left?
-How is my question able to refer to what you had for lunch at all, much less unmistakeably?
+If I can't even point to what you had for lunch, for my question to make sense as a question, then how can I refer to it at all, much less immediately and unmistakably?
+How is my question even possible?

+(Talk about question being complete.)

-And in fact, my question "What did you have for lunch?" seems to be making another such reference, in referring to you.
-For in this case I can evidently refer to you, just like that, without having to identify you by name, or point to whom I mean.
-The reference to you even succeeds, it seems, when I make it in front of all of you, in a question about what you had for lunch.
-For no one has to ask in reply, "When you say "you", do you mean me?"
-Just as no one has to ask "When you say "what", do you mean the pizza I had for lunch?"
-"What" could mean anything, but in this case it means "pizza"; just as "you" could mean anyone, but in this case refers to you.
-And this seems at least roughly like the sense in which no one also has to ask in reply: "When you say "what", do you mean the pizza I had for lunch?" hen I ask you what you had for lunch, I don't need to add that by "you" I do mean you, and by "what" I do mean the pizza you had for lunch.
-In
+What is more, my question seems to be making another such reference, in referring to you.
+What did *you* have for lunch?
+For there is another pronoun in my question, the so-called personal pronoun "you"; and it's hard to say what noun, exactly, this pronoun replaces.
+It also seems as if I can use it, in my question, to refer to you, just you, without having to identify you by name, or point to whom I mean.
+The reference to you even succeeds, it seems, when I make it in front of all of you, just as the reference to what you had for lunch succeeds.
+The word "you" by itself might refer to anyone, just as the word "what" by itself might refer to anything.
+But once I put both words into my question, about what you had for lunch, the references of both are made specific, even singular.
+And they make my question, in turn, about no one's lunch, even among your fellow-members in the audience, but yours.
+But this only underlines the puzzle of how my question is possible.
+If I can't even point to you, much less to what you had for lunch, for my question to make sense as a question, ,then how Somehow it refers to what yo0u had for lunch, but without even pointing to you or what you had, much less identifying it.

-Like the question, "When you say "what," do you mean the pizza I had for lunch?"

-in a question about what you
-what you had for lunch, and no one replies: "whichbe unmistakable That I can as if I were walking out the audience to single out whom I mean. walking out to the audience to point to exactly who I mean. as if I were pointing vaguely to or walk out to the audience to point point to each of you in turn. vaguely to the audience in front of me.
-Indeed, since my question is about what you had for lunch, the reference to you is individual rather than collective, making individually rather than collectively, What is puzzling, then, is how my question manages to be intelligible enough, and determinate enough, to be question, without being intelligible enough, or determinate enough, to be an answer.
-The question only remains a question if my word "what" can somehow play surrogate for a noun, but where the noun cannot be identified or even pointed to.
-(Replace with a reference to the object.)
+I'm not even pointing to you in my question, then how can I even begin to refer to what you had for lunch, much less do it so simply and completely?

+Pronouns have antecedent nouns, so questions presuppose answers.
+But in certain cases, questions don't; and in one case, the questions almost seems formulated to swallow the answer, or banish it.
+Hard to say there is an antecedent reference in questions to their answers.
+Questions come first, even though they use pronouns that suggest antecedents.
+Taking the place of something.
+(Also note that the deeper questions use interrogative pronouns.)

 Shift to why is there something rather than nothing question: the sense in which the question has no answer, suggesting that we take the determinacy of questions to go hand-in-hand with the determinacy of answers.

-while I am obliged to use the pronoun "what"

-suggests that it is making at least implicit reference to a noun.
-But what, then, is the noun?
-The obvious answer

-: the use of the interrogative pronoun "what". thing in this question that seems to make it a question, which I made no mention of before. that I made no mention of before,

-Interrogative pronoun, refers to noun. inhave a question about this question.
-When I ask you what you had for lunch, what is the word "what" referring to?

 Complete, but incomplete.
 What would complete it is an answer.